thesandx/MoviesX/README.md

 # MoviesX

-A Flutter Mobile App which helps you to keep track of your favourite movies and web shows.
+A Flutter Mobile App which helps you to keep track of your favourite movies.